-Plan for April 2020 - March 2021
+Plan for April 2021 - March 2022

 Funding Spend

-April 2020 - March 2021 (funding available 19,460
+April 2021 - March 2022 19,830

-for 15 children)

-C/fwd 3,174
+C/fwd 99

-Total Funding 22,634
+Total Funding 19,929

-Predicted total spend 22,600
+Predicted total spend 19,929

-C/fwd 34
+C/fwd 0

-Projected Spend 2020/2021 Cost Evaluation Impact Staffing costs High £14,630 Funds will go towards the employment of staff who will work one-to-one or in small groups with children.
+Projected Spend Cost Impact 2021/2022 Evaluation Staffing costs High £15,000 Funds will go towards the employment of staff who will work one-to-one with children.
 Early interventions to continue, which in turn will ensure children entitled to PP make excellent progress and attain in line with their peers.
-'More able' disadvantaged children to be provided with challenging tasks to keep motivation levels high and to experience success.
-Free School Meals (FSM) High £3,520 All children entitled to FSM benefit from receiving a healthy, free school meal.
+Higher attaining disadvantaged children to be provided with challenging tasks to keep motivation levels high and to experience success.
+Class teachers will continue to work with all groups of children, including children entitled to pupil premium.
+Free School Meals (FSM) and milk High £4,600 All children entitled to FSM benefit from receiving a healthy, free school meal.
 Lunch is provided for eligible children.
 Health benefits.
-Music Services High £1,500 This provides children in the Lower Juniors class with an enriching experience they may not otherwise have.
-All children learn to play a musical instrument (the cornet this year).
-This means that all PP children will have the opportunity to learn to play a musical instrument before they leave Lewknor Primary.
-Resources High £2,300 Improved teaching and learning resources to help pupils access all aspects of the core and wider curriculum.
-This leads to higher engagement levels and attainment for all pupils.
+Free milk for all PP children in the school.
+Health benefits.
+Music Services Low £329 This provides children in the Lower Juniors class with an enriching experience they may not otherwise have.
+All children learn to play a musical instrument (brass).
+This means that all PP children will have the opportunity to learn to read music and play a musical instrument before they leave Lewknor Primary.
+TOTAL SPEND £19,929